DPW UPDATE – 1/12/15

 Construct a fenced-in yard adjacent to the existing DPW building; fencing and gating will be used to separate the animals as needed and /or recommended by the veterinarian overseeing the animal control program.

 Construct additional piping to add to the fresh water resources as needed for the animals consumption and for cleaning the facility; an existing, functioning water well is at the DPW site.

 Currently, construction materials (concrete block & reinforcement steel) purchased for this facility are stored at the proposed site on Yacc Road.

 The Washington Parish Planning Commission meets every Month, next meeting scheduled for tonight, Tuesday January 20, 2015 @ 6 PM at the Parish Courthouse – first floor meeting room.
 The Washington Parish Animal Control plan will be on the agenda.
 Planning commission members are tasked with writing the plan.

-Our mission needs to be much broader than building a block and mortar building.
-An animal control and care program must be written and established;additional funding will be necessary to establish a sustainable sheltering facility.
+Our mission is much broader than building a block and mortar building.
+An animal control and care program needs to be written and established;additional funding will be necessary to establish a sustainable sheltering facility.

-The Laws* of the State of Louisiana mandate that it is our responsibility to establish and use our resources to make the long term changes for animals that local organizations simply cannot.
+The Laws* of the State of Louisiana mandate that each Parish is responsible to establish and use all resources available to make the long term changes for animal care that local organizations simply cannot.

 *LA R.S.
 3:2773 requires that "the sheriff, constable, or other police officers of any parish, ward, or municipality shall seize any dog found unaccompanied by its owner or keeper and running at large on any road, street, or other public place, or trespassing on any premises other than the premises of the owner."